ma1de/Practice-Core/README.md

 Make a PR and I will review it.

 > [!NOTE]
-> I am aware that the code might not be the best
+> I am aware that the code might not be the best<br>
 > This wasn't meant to be a serious project